It’s easy to overanalyze because we can’t always tell what everyone else is thinking.

 How to cope when you feel like everyone hates you

-Though most feelings of hatred that we might pick up from others pass quickly, that is not always the case.
+Though most feelings of hatred that we may pick up from others pass quickly, that is not always the case.

 When those thoughts stick around, they can be hard to shake or reverse.
-In turn, they can do lasting damage to our image of ourselves.
+In turn, they can do lasting damage to self image.

 One of the first steps to coping when dealing with intrusive thoughts is to be aware that they are happening.